Archive for June, 2010

 Tuesday, June 15th, 2010

-Going grgreenerpalooza_image1een doesn’t just help save the planet, it also makes perfect business sense.
+Going green doesn’t just help save the planet, it also makes perfect business sense.
 That’s the message delivered by New Hampshire Division of Economic Development Interim Director Roy Duddy in announcing plans for the 2010 Greenerpalooza Award.

 The Greenerpalooza Award is given each year to a New Hampshire-based person, organization or initiative dedicated to energy efficiency.
 It recognizes the accomplishments of those who support and promote green efforts throughout the Granite State and who work tirelessly to ensure that New Hampshire maintains its position as a state which celebrates sustainability.